Made in Mora since 1891.

 Our knife factory in Mora!

 A Morakniv is always made in Mora, in our factory in the village of Östnor, where it’s been located for centuries.
 We have control over the entire production, as it’s we who carry out each step of the process.
 Making extremely good knives is a complicated process.
 During the last 125 years we have learned a great deal about how we can get the best possible results.

 Every step in the process, from the start in the pressing hall to the finishing line in dispatch, has a unique role.
 We constantly evaluate the different production stages and look at how we can be even better and more efficient.
-Join us for a tour of our factory, from the steel to the completed knife.
+Join us for a virtual tour of our factory, from the steel to the completed knife.

 From steel to knife